Technical director: Film

-In visual effects (VFX) (Industrial Light and Magic, Sony Pictures Imageworks), feature animation (Pixar, Dreamworks Animation) and game development (Naughty Dog), a technical director's responsibilities vary from studio to studio and as such, the term is not very well defined.

-Typically, a TD is a combination of an artist and a programmer, responsible for the more technical aspects of film production, such as programming shaders, developing character rigs and animation setups, performing complex simulation tasks and setting up the pipeline (how the data is passed from one stage in the film production to the next).
-In contrast to a programmer, a TD would normally not work on large programming projects, but rather make heavy use of scripting languages such as Python, MEL, MAXScript, or shell scripting.
-Another responsibility of a TD is to look after any technical problems the regular artists encounter and to develop custom tools to improve the artists' workflow.
+In film, animation, and visual effects industries, a Technical Director (TD) is a highly specialized role responsible for technical challenges that arise throughout the production process.
+TDs work in the middle of art and technology and ensure that things are functioning properly and efficiency.
+TDs in Film could specialize in scripting tools, building rigging systems, and troubleshooting technical issues.
+Responsibilities can vary between studios, they can write custom code or develop tools to improve workflow and efficiency.
+Many TDs use coding languages like C++, Java, and Python and using software like Maya, Houdini, or 3ds Max.

 In these industries, "technical artist", "technical animator" and "generalist TD" are sometimes used as synonyms.

 Categorization of technical directors in film

 Frequently, the role of a TD is more precisely defined.
 Various areas of computer graphics require a high degree of specialized technical/scientific knowledge and therefore merit more precise categorization.
 As an example, a skilled Character TD has a strong understanding of human/animal anatomy, movement, and mechanics, whereas a skilled Lighting TD might have a detailed understanding of the physical properties of light and surfaces.

 Those categories include (but are not limited to) the following.